 And that makes sense—those websites are huge, extensive, and have tons of domain authority.
 Plus, box stores spend lots of money on Google Ads campaigns to boost their presence.

-Example: let’s say you’re looking for the best vinyl flooring products for your home in Sarasota, Florida.
-If you type “best vinyl flooring products Sarasota” into Google, the results will look something like this:
+Example: let’s say you’re looking for the best vinyl plank flooring products for your home in Sarasota, Florida.
+Go ahead and type “best vinyl flooring products Sarasota” into Google.

 In one click, you are taken to Home Depot’s vinyl product catalog.
 Prices are prominently displayed, along with features, installation methods, and other filters to help users sift through the inventory to find what they want.

 You will find this same feature on almost every box store website.
-Whether you’re searching for tires, shoes, washing machines, armadillo traps or wood-burning stoves, this is how most consumers—including you—have been shopping for years.
+Whether you’re searching for tires, shoes, washing machines, armadillo traps, wood-burning stoves, or yes, even the best laminate flooring brands, this is how most consumers—including you—have been shopping for years.

 More importantly, this is the type of website users expect from a reputable seller.
 If you want to make prospective customers shop with you rather than the box stores, your website has to boast similar features.

 Is your website optimized for mobile users?
 If your answer is “no” or “I don’t know”, you’re already behind your competition.